Auto Mechanic

 I have an 88 ford f150 withand inline 6 and a 97 ford crown Victoria with a v8 can I put the v8 into the truck without changing the transmission to

-Asked by Quinten about 6 years ago
+Asked by Quinten over 6 years ago

 Hi, is it ok to connect the n75 valve to diverter valve on a vw golf 4 1.8t?

-Asked by Rejan over 6 years ago
+Asked by Rejan about 7 years ago

 Hi, my n75 valve is connected to diverter valve, is that right or wrong?
 Thanks

-Asked by Rejan over 6 years ago
+Asked by Rejan about 7 years ago

 Hi, I was just wondering what the best oil is for my 2016 Golf R?
 I was planning on using Motul Xcess.
 Thank you for your time.

-Asked by T.J. over 8 years ago
+Asked by T.J. about 9 years ago

 I hit a curb head on and now my brakes don't work like they used to.
 I feel like I have to press down all the way to completely stop and it was never like that before

-Asked by Taylor about 7 years ago
+Asked by Taylor over 7 years ago

 Hi